Thomson Reuters says has Libor all-clear, sees new role

-LONDON Dec 13 Thomson Reuters said on Thursday it wanted to play a role administrating overhauled interbank lending rates after British regulators told the news and information company it was not part of a global probe into rate fixing.
+LONDON Thomson Reuters (TRI.TO) said on Thursday it wanted to play a role administrating overhauled interbank lending rates after British regulators told the news and information company it was not part of a global probe into rate fixing.

 "The FSA (Financial Services Authority) and Bank of England have said informally that we are not subject of the ongoing investigation.
 We see ourselves having a role (in Libor rates), but we need to see the tender first," a Thomson Reuters spokeswoman said.